WEBSITE TERMS AND CONDITIONS

 Stripe payments are tracked by Enthuse and reconciled to show a breakdown of funds per event.
 Enthuse will send detailed monthly statements setting out this information along with a breakdown of all charges.

-2.2 Using Client’s Merchant Processes
+2.2 Using Customer’s Merchant Processes

-Should a Client wish to use their own merchant process, they will be sent a statement by Enthuse on a monthly basis, providing details of all registrations completed during that month, together with an invoice in respect of Enthuse’s fee.
+Should a Customer wish to use their own merchant process, they will be sent a statement by Enthuse on a monthly basis, providing details of all registrations completed during that month, together with an invoice in respect of Enthuse’s fee.

 2.3 Payment should be made within 30 days of receipt of invoice.

 In the event of any invoice queries, these queries must be raised within 14 days of the relevant invoice being received.
-Payment should not be unreasonably withheld by the Client whilst the query is being resolved.
+Payment should not be unreasonably withheld by the Customer whilst the query is being resolved.

 Enthuse reserves the right to charge interest on any amounts outstanding under this Agreement, with the rate of interest applying being four percent above the base lending rate of Enthuse’s Bank.

 Any Intellectual Property rights (regardless of the form or content in which they are disclosed or stored) including any marks, trade names, patents or appropriate documents, know-how being technical or otherwise and copyright owned by Enthuse at the date of this Agreement or developed by Enthuse throughout the course of this agreement, whether registered or unregistered (together “the Enthuse Material”) shall remain the sole property of Enthuse and Enthuse shall retain full, worldwide copyright in the Enthuse Material at all times.
-The Client may not copy, distribute, sell, publish, display, transmit, reproduce or decompile any part of the Enthuse Material by any means (electronic or not) or for any purpose include it in any derivative works.
+The Customer may not copy, distribute, sell, publish, display, transmit, reproduce or decompile any part of the Enthuse Material by any means (electronic or not) or for any purpose include it in any derivative works.

 4. Event Cancellation